Creating and Calling Stateful Stubs

 .
 The “Context” & “Key” fields are the same as for a SET

-operation.
-Whenever this stub matches it will now delete the given key from the given context.
+stub matches it will now delete all keys from the given context.

 stubs, the existing one which returns a 200